blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 I got him to throw his email into the trusty [haveibeenpwned](https://haveibeenpwned.com/), and sure enough, the results were positive.
 This neat little app lets you enter in your email address and it will tell you if your credentials have been previously found in a password dump (i.e. from a company getting breached).
 If you get a positive result here then you may as well throw that email address away.
 Needless to say, I'm quite confident it would be extremely easy to gain access to one or several of Kenji's accounts.
 Including his internet banking account.

 So assuming Vishal had access to Kenji's internet banking account, all he needed to do was log in and send himself the money.
-If that's the case, then I'm not sure why he needed Kenji to send him back the $30 in the first place.
+If that's the case, then I'm not sure why he needed Kenji to send him back the $30 from step 3 in the first place.
 I have some ideas, but none of them are particularly convincing.

 My first thought here was that it might have been to get around multi-factor authentication.
 I know that some banks require MFA for the first transaction to a new payee, but don't for subsequent ones.
+So even if Vishal could log into the account, he couldn't make a transaction without the MFA device.
 Turns out Kenji doesn't use MFA though, so perhaps not.
-Or maybe he does and just doesn't realise it.
-This seems most likely to me.
+Or maybe he does, and just doesn't realise it.

-Alternatively, and a bit of a long shot, it might have been a means of getting Kenji to "mark" Vishal's account as "trusted" by making a transaction from a known device/IP.
-This might've helped mask Vishal's fraudulent transactions as intended behaviour, or affect the daily transfer limit in some way.
-It also could've just been reconaissance step to verify that there was a bank account on the other end, and that Kenji's phone number was a target worth pursuing.
+Some banking apps require a one-time password sent via SMS upon installation, but send future OTPs to the app directly and enter them automatically.
+Kenji claimed that he didn't see a push notification of the sort either, though.
+Maybe the user is only prompted for MFA on large transactions, but making a small transaction once is enough to bypass the MFA requirement for future transactions?
+I feel like I might be grasping a bit at this point.
+A little experimentation with a friend could probably solve this one.

+Alternatively, sending the money back to Vishal may have revealed some kind of information that he previously didn't have, but needed to make the transactions.
+These payment logs are largely nondescript as far as I'm aware, but depending on the institution, I wonder if they might include a BSB and account number.
+If we go by the assumption that Vishal initially sent $30 via _PayID_, then he might not have known Kenji's BSB and account number initially.

+To my knowledge, this information alone isn't enough to draft from an account.
+Otherwise your friends and company could easily just withdraw money from your account based on the payment details you gave them.
+That said, [Wikipedia seems to indicate](https://en.wikipedia.org/wiki/Financial_system_in_Australia#Direct_entry) that you _can_ debit an account given the BSB/account number.
+[Official sources](https://www.auspaynet.com.au/resources/direct-entry) seem to agree, but I didn't bother confirming what additional information you might need to do so.

-I'm really not too sure though.
+I'm really not too sure about this one, though.
 Barring Vishal having an 0-day on major Australian banks, sending someone money should be a completely safe action that doesn't leak anything sensitive.
 If you're reading this, "Vishal", I'd be very interested to hear how you did this.
 There's a link to my _Twitter_ on the homepage.

 {% capture images %}
     {{ site.url }}/assets/res/2020-06-25-nigerian-prince/keikaku.jpg